inno-devops-labs/S24-core-course-labs/app_python/README.md

 ## Features
 - **Moscow Time Display:** The main functionality of the application is to showcase the current time in Moscow, providing users with an accurate and up-to-date representation.

+- **Total Visits Counter:** The application also keeps track of the total number of visits to the website, displaying the count on the main page.

 ## Frameworks and Technologies
 - **Flask Framework:** Flask was chosen for its lightweight and modular design, allowing for a quick and customizable development experience.
 - **HTML and Jinja2 Templating:** The application's front-end utilizes HTML for structure and Jinja2 templating for dynamically displaying the Moscow time.